 She was alive.

 She laughed and laughed as a whole lifetime of memories washed over her.
 She was alive.
-Whatever her present circumstances, she would find beauty again.
+Whatever her present circumstances, she would find joy…and beauty…again.

 She started to scramble out of her storage unit but almost fainted.

 She sat back, surveying her surroundings.
-Her stomach clenched when she remembered mistakenly dipping the French fries in Martin’s blood instead of the ketchup.
+Her stomach clenched when she remembered mistakenly dipping the French fries in Martin’s blood.

 Poor, poor Martin.
 Who was she to think him shallow or to use him for sex that would be free of emotional pain because, truth be told, she couldn’t love him.
 Poor, dear Martin.
 He had been her friend.
 More importantly, he had been alive and was no longer.
 Karen was so very sorry.